-- sites,
+- sites on the adventure path,

+- sites in any player's support area,

-- your Free Peoples cards, and
+- your Free Peoples cards,

+- your copy of The One Ring, and

 - your opponents' Shadow cards.

 All other cards are inactive.
 Inactive cards are not affected by the game and do not affect the game.